AliKhoda/Morph-cut-Detection/README.md

 To download the corresponding dataset, please visit: https://ali.khodabakhsh.org/research/morphcut/

 The purpose of this repository is to provide the core sections of the proposed method and by no means provides a functional implementation.
+The codes have dependency on the CyclicGen python files and these files should be copied under the same directory.

 To read more about CyclicGen, please refer to: https://github.com/alex04072000/CyclicGen